karmab/kcli/README.rst

 -  with NATnetworks ( not NAT!), guest addons are needed to gather ip of the vm so they are automatically installed for you.
 It implies an automatic reboot at the end of provisioning....
+-  when you specify an unknown network, NAT is used instead.
+The reason behind is to be able to seamlessly use simple existing plans which make use of the default network ( as found on libvirt)

 Contributors
 ------------